This is part of a series on breastfeeding in support of National Breastfeeding Month (August). Find the full coverage here.

 For comparison purposes, each of those glasses of wine was probably 10-20% alcohol.
 So the milk your baby is drinking has significantly less alcohol than your beverage.
 In fact, according to a clinical review in the journal Basic Clinical Pharmacology and Toxicology, the amount of alcohol consumed by nursing babies through breast milk is approximately 5–6% of the amount the mother drinks.
 “Even in a theoretical case of binge drinking, the children would not be subjected to clinically relevant amounts of alcohol,” according to the study.
 “Newborns metabolize alcohol at approximately half the rate of adults.”

 Contrary to popular belief for many years, there is no need to “pump and dump.”
 Just as alcohol passes into your breast milk, it also passes out at the same rate as it does from your blood.
 As your blood alcohol content comes down, so does the alcohol content of your milk.
-If you think you’ve had too many drinks to nurse your baby, just wait a bit while you sober up.
+If you think you’ve had too many drinks to nurse your baby, just wait a bit (usually two to three hours should suffice) while you sober up.
 And don’t dump out that liquid gold!

-If you have any questions about the safety of alcohol or prescription medications when breastfeeding, talk to your primary care doctor or a lactation counselor.
+If you have any questions about the safety of alcohol or prescription medications when breastfeeding, talk to a lactation counselor, your OB-GYN, or your child’s pediatrician